 Director.
 Writer.
 Filmmaker.

-I hope to soon be directing FAIR FIGHT with Double Nickel Entertainment.
-A political thriller, the story is based on the extraordinary life of Fair Pay activist Lilly Ledbetter.
+I hope to soon be directing FAIR FIGHT with producers Double Nickel Entertainment.
+A political drama, the story is based on the extraordinary life of Fair Pay activist Lilly Ledbetter.
 I'm honored to have been selected for The Athena List and The NYWIFT Ravenal Foundation Directing Grant.
-Please read the DEADLINE article.
+I hope you'll read this DEADLINE article.

-My pilot KINKS, about an iconoclast sex therapist, selected for the 2017 WGA Writer’s Access Program and a WGA Drama Queens Best Spec Pilot, was just sold to eOne Television and Piller Segan Productions.
-I'm currently a finalist in the Sundance New Visions Lab with my web series GETTING WARM.
+My pilot KINKS, about an iconoclast sex therapist, was selected for the 2017 WGA Writer’s Access Program and a WGA Drama Queens Best Spec Pilot.
+The script is being produced by Piller Segan and eOne Television.
+I'm currently a finalist in the Sundance New Visions Lab with my web series GETTING WARMER.

 Backstory: My father was a dentist in the Bronx, my mother a movie lover and Borscht Belt singer with an older brother who became a successful (Blacklisted) Hollywood screenwriter.
 My Russian grandparents were labor organizers.
 At an early age my imagination was sparked by actors like Barbara Stanwyck and Bette Davis illuminating social issues in movies like “How Green Was My Valley” and “Pinky.”